enasequence/read_docs/prog_07.rst

 Create the Run and Experiment XML
 =================================

-Below is an example of an Illumina HiSeq 2000 experiment sequence reads being submitted in Fastq format.
+Below is an example of an Illumina HiSeq 2000 paired end reads being submitted in Fastq format.

-The experiment is pointing to a pre-registered sample using the sample’s accession and to a pre-registered study using the study's accession.
+The experiment points to a pre-registered sample and study using their accessions.

-The run is being submitted at the same time as the experiment and must point to the experiment it belongs to using the experiment's alias.
+The run is being submitted at the same time as the experiment and must point to the experiment using the experiment's alias.

 Experiment XML: